Find Affordable College Courses

 Levelland, TX

 The in-demand associate degree programs at South Plains College helped the school earn the #4 place on this year’s ranking of the most popular general agriculture schools in Texas.
-Located in the town of Levelland, South Plains College is a public college with a moderately-sized student population.
+Located in the town of Levelland, South Plains College is a public school with a medium-sized student population.

 Of the 3 students majoring in agriculture at South Plains College, 67% are male and 33% are female.